Let’s Talk Science Outreach

 Learn more about CurioCity, or proceed to ExploreCurioCity.org.

 Let’s Talk Science is delighted to announce that we are now part of the consortium that offers the award-winning program Tomatosphere, which uses the excitement of space exploration as a context for teaching students the skills and processes of science experimentation and inquiry.
-Each year, Grades 2-10 classrooms across Canada investigate the effects of the space environment on the growth of food that will inevitably support long-term human space travel.
+Each year, Kindergarten to Grade 12 classrooms across Canada investigate the effects of the space environment on the growth of food that will inevitably support long-term human space travel.

 Science with Impact® training workshops are offered to all Let's Talk Science Outreach volunteers, and some scientists, engineers and technology professionals, to help them better communicate science topics to youth and learn how to develop effective hands-on activities.